SushilShrestha/NepaliEvents/README.md

 way to sync the 3rd party calendar events.
 This project is to provide a Internet Calendaring api for major events in Nepal.

+The Events provided through this api is based on data from [HamroPatro](https://www.hamropatro.com/)

 [iCalendar Usage Tutorial](http://shresthasushil.com.np/NepaliEvents/)